Secondary Page

 Main Content

 The Main Content section has several different content types, each with their own options.
 The most common content type for adding copy to the page is Text Region.
-Other common selections are Image with Caption and Attached Content.
+Other common selections are Image with Caption and Attached Content (which include Accordions & Forms).

 Floated Content is also available as a content type within a text region.